BINGEWORTHY: BEVERLY HILLS, 90210

 Jason Priestley, Luke Perry, Ian Ziering and Brian Austin Green give Tori Spelling a lift on a surfboard outside of the fictional Beverly Beach Club

-It takes time for a show to build a legacy, and now, 30 years after it first debuted (and an impressive 293 episode count), 90210 is ready to be rediscovered. ’90s kids will love the nostalgia, and newcomers have a new show to binge!
+It takes time for a show to build a legacy, and now, 30 years after it first debuted (and with an impressive 293-episode count), 90210 is ready to be rediscovered. ’90s kids will love the nostalgia, and newcomers have a new show to binge on!

 Dedication to Luke Perry

-Before we start talking all things 90210, we would like to pay tribute to the late Luke Perry, the man who turned a two-episode guest stint into the iconic Dylan McKay.
+Before we start talking about 90210, we would like to pay tribute to the late Luke Perry, who turned a two-episode guest stint into the iconic Dylan McKay.

 Perry passed away from a severe stroke in March 2019 at the age of 52.
-90210 fans across the world mourned in unison: We mourned for Luke, for the work he has given us, and for the work that we will never be able to see.
+90210 fans worldwide mourned in unison: We mourned for Luke, for the work he has given us, and for the work we will never see.

-The timing of the stroke came just one day following the announcement of the BH 90210 reboot.
-Luke was not on the cast list at the time of his death due to commitments to his role as Fred Andrews in the popular teen series “Riverdale”, this generations’ answer to 90210.
+The stroke occurred just one day after the announcement of the BH 90210 reboot.
+At the time of his death, Luke was not on the cast list due to commitments to his role as Fred Andrews in the popular teen series Riverdale, this generation’s answer to 90210.

-Luke Perry turned the brooding, troubled addict Dylan McCay into an icon, not the other way around.
+Luke Perry turned the brooding, troubled addict Dylan McKay into an icon, not the other way around.
 This piece is in tribute to his memory.
-Thank you Luke for all that you have given to your fans.
+Thank you, Luke, for all that you have given to your fans.

 Let’s Get Started…